mehdi-mirzapour/SciPaperClassification/README.md

 Public arxiv dataset - https://www.kaggle.com/datasets/Cornell-University/arxiv
 # Explaination

-In this project we have started with two stages:
+In this project we have started with three stages:

 1. Phase 1: Clustering Abstract Documents (See the jupyter file for detailed explanasion)
-2. Phase 2: Classification Abstract Documents (See the jupyter file for detailed explanasion)
+2. Phase 2: Classification Abstract Documents with Pytroch (See the jupyter file for detailed explanasion)
+3. Phase 3: Classification Abstract Documents with TensorFlow (See the jupyter file for detailed explanasion)

 For each phase, we have a corresponding jupyter file.